Antonsen2/Applied-ai/README.md

 The research branch consists of the following folders:

 <b>analysis:</b>
-This folder contains code and resources for analyzing the performance of the machine learning models.
+This folder contains code and resources for analyzing data and the performance of the machine learning models (right now we only have data).

 <b>doc:</b>
 This folder should contain documentation and notes related to the machine learning models and their training process.